Kirito-Ausna/openfold-1/README.md

 multi-node distributed training.
 For more information, consult PyTorch Lightning documentation and the `--help` flag of the training script.

+Hardware permitting, you can train with `bfloat16` half-precision by passing `bf16` as the `--precision` option.
+If you're using DeepSpeed, make sure to enable `bfloat16` in the DeepSpeed config as well.

 Note that the data directory can also contain PDB files previously output by the model.
 These are treated as members of the self-distillation set and are subjected to distillation-set-only preprocessing steps.